GoAirheads/issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report issues or bugs found in our software
-title: Bug Summary Title
+title: ''
-labels: Bug
+labels: Bug, Needs Review
 assignees: ''

 ---